Courses are required to earn scholarships via RaiseMe, and it's important to enter them correctly to get the maximum amount of dollars!

 Your final grade should be the grade from the entire class, not the grade you got on a final paper or test.
 The final grade needs to match what your transcript will have on it.

 If you don't have a final grade, click on a class and click "Edit Grading Period" and unselect the "Final Grade" box.
 (See the image above under "Selecting Grading Period.")
+Or, leave "Final Grade" blank - this will not have a negative effect on your scholarships.

 Special Types of Courses